ninichang/cartogram-web/README.md

 To add a map to the website, please follow the Add Map Wizard guide at `doc/addmap/addmap.md`.

+To see the live website: go to https://go-cart.io

 # Contact

 If you encounter issues using this code, or have any questions, please contact Ian Duncan at ian.duncan@u.yale-nus.edu.sg.